 It is necessary for us to identify you in order to undertake business with you in compliance with our legal obligations.
 Therefore, we will be unable to do business with you if you wish to remain anonymous.

-Some personal information that we collect is “sensitive information”.
+In some circumstances (eg to meet our legal, regulatory, compliance or governance requirements or respond to a complaint) it may be necessary to collect “sensitive information”.
 Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health information.